val-brandcave/realwired-onboarding/README.md

 ## Overview

-This application provides a streamlined 6-module onboarding flow that guides users through setting up your YouConnect account.
+This application provides a streamlined 7-module onboarding flow that guides users through setting up a YouConnect account.
 Each module is independent, features celebration animations, and returns to a central hub for flexible navigation.
 After all modules are complete, the hub offers CTAs to schedule a meeting and create a Test Order.

+In addition, a CX Agent Portal enables RealWired agents to manage multiple bank tenants' onboarding progress.

 ## Quick Start